Mekakill/anityan/README.md

-# kuni (くに)
+# Anityan

-LLM character AI.
+Local version Kuni - LLM character AI.
 It interacts with the world through a text-based Telegram Client optimized for LLM (tdlib; not to be confused with Telegram Bot API).
 It features RAG (persistent memory storage with ANN search) and nightly sanity checks.